 Prayer Shawl Ministry

 Join us on the third Monday of each month at 12:30 pm for lunch followed by presentation at 1pm.
 The cost is $10.00 per person.
 Meetings are held March through June and September through December.
 Regular meetings begin at 12:30; luncheons in June and December begin at noon.
 Please contact Bobby Turnbull at (301) 320-4154 for more information.
 Check the event calendar for monthly speaker information and other details.

-All are welcome to join our weekly gentle yoga practice, held Thursdays from 4 to 5pm in the Great Hall of the Metropolitan Memorial Campus.
+All are welcome to join our weekly gentle yoga practice, held Thursdays from 4 to 5:15pm in the Great Hall of the Metropolitan Memorial Campus.
 We practice standing, seated, and reclining yoga poses, breath awareness exercises, and meditative relaxation techniques.
+Please bring your own yoga mat.
+Cost is $10 for those 65 and older, and $15 for everyone else.
 To register, contact Cathryn Ellen Pethick or (301) 946-7045.